-Under cabinet lighting can take your home’s lighting design from simple to striking.
-It adds another layer of light to your space by creating visual interest and lending ambience, and it can also make it easier to work by acting as task lighting.
+Under-cabinet lighting can take your home’s lighting design from simple to striking.
+It adds another layer of light to your space by creating visual interest and lending ambiance, and it can also make it easier to work by acting as task lighting.

 Before you invest in under cabinet lighting, there are some questions you should ask yourself while you’re making your plans:

 - What is your main goal for this room?

 - Do you want task lighting, ambient lighting, accent lighting, or a combination?

 Do you have your answers in mind?
 Good!
 Here are a few things you should consider before you start shopping:

 The colour temperature of a light bulb will affect the overall appearance of a room, and should be selected based on what you use that room for.
 For example, in a kitchen where you are often working with food and recipe books, under cabinet lighting acts primarily as task lighting.
 A cooler temperature is often the best choice for task lighting because it is brighter, making it easier to see what you’re doing.
 For kitchens, think 4200K and higher.

 If you are adding under cabinet lighting to the cabinets in your lavatory or bathroom, you will want a warmer and more flattering light.
 Select something closer to the colour temperature produced by standard incandescent bulbs, around 2700k or below.